CruGlobal/mpdx-react/README.md

 });
 ```

 We can also mock certain fields in the query.
-For example, suppose that a component uses this GraphQL query:
+For example, suppose that a component uses this GraphQL operation:

 ```gql
 query PartnerCommitments($accountListId: ID!) {